RedietHailu23/TaskEase/README.md

 # TaskEase
-This repository is created for website development group project. which deals with task management.
+This repository is created for mobile application development project. which deals with task management and project display.